-Paul begins this portion of his letter to the church at Ephesus by reminding them that he has been imprisoned for his faith in Christ.
+Paul began this portion (Chapter 4:1-16) of his letter to the church at Ephesus by reminding them that he has been imprisoned for his faith in Christ.
 I think that is a pretty good way of setting up what he is about to ask them to do.
 Juxtaposed against being imprisoned, what Paul is asking of them isn't very hard at all.
-I mean, he basically wants them to be unified.
+I mean, he just wanted them to be unified.
 Some people are harder to get along with than others.
 Have you noticed?
 But Christ went to the cross to bring us together as ONE (John 17:21).
 It may be difficult.
 It may even seem impossible at times, but compared to prison, or a cross, I'd say that it's pretty doable.
 How about you?
 Paul reminds us that we are to live a life worthy of our calling (vs. 1).
-Simply put, this means that since Jesus died for us, then the least that we can do is to LIVE for him.
+Simply put, this means that since Jesus DIED for us, then the least that we can do is to LIVE for Him.

-When we look closely at this passage of scripture from verse one to sixteen, it is about one thing and one thing only; building up The Church of Jesus Christ in the complete unity of agape love ($\underline{vs.}$ 3.13.15-16).
+When we look closely at this passage of scripture from verse one to sixteen, it is about one thing and one thing only; building up The Church of Jesus Christ in the complete unity of agape love (vss.
+3.13,15-16).
 The Church is the Body of Christ, and there can be no schism within the body.
 When we get sick (physically), we go to great lengths to get well.
 We go see doctors.
 We take medicine.
-We simply do whatever it takes to get well.
+We simply do whatever it takes to heal ourselves.
 When I hit my finger with a hammer (Yes.
 It has happened many times), I don't just cut it off.
 I bandage it and try to get it to heal.
 The same should be true of the body of Christ.
-We don't have "expendable parts" (1 Corinthians 12:20-22), but rather, each part of the church has been assembled by the grace of God ($\underline{vs. 7}$).
+We don't have "expendable parts" (1 Corinthians 12:20-22), but rather, each part of the church has been assembled by the grace of God (vs. 7).
 Therefore, it is incumbent upon us to honor Christ by honoring those that He places within the church.
 Will this always be easy?
-Nope, but it is sure better than a cross don't you think?
+No, but in view of what Christ has done for us, it isn't too much for Him to ask.